mbaumer/us_hep_funding/docs/_states/NM.md

 # NM -- Sen. Martin Heinrich (D) and  Sen. Tom Udall (D)
 ## HEP Grants
 ```
-In the past 5 years, this state has received  17  HEP grants, totalling  $2,785,000.00
+In the past 5 years, this state has received:
-Who have these grants gone to?
+17 HEP grants, totalling $2,785,000.00

                                Amount ($)
 Institution              Year
 UNIVERSITY OF NEW MEXICO 2012      768000